 (Do not add an if test that can never fail, just to suppress a warning.
-Adding a gratuitous if clutters the code and confuses readers, who will assume that every if condition can evaluate to true or false.)
+Adding a gratuitous if clutters the code and confuses readers, who will assume that every if condition can evaluate to true or false.
+It can be acceptable to add an if test that throws a descriptive error message.)